davidlwx/davidlwx.github.io/content/posts/sagemath-installation/index.md

 Download the recommended packages and recheck the configurations.

-7..
-Build Sage using `make`.
+7. Build Sage using `make`.
 If you have 4 core processors in your devices, use `make -j4` instead of `make` to speed up the process of building the solution.

 ```plaintext
 make
 ```

->NOTE: The `make` process might take up to hours even a day.
+> NOTE: The `make` process might take up to hours even a day.

-8..
-If Sage is successfully built, the last few lines of the output will look like the example below:
+8. If Sage is successfully built, the last few lines of the output will look like the example below:

 ```plaintext
 Sage build/upgrade complete!